WilliamHXu/tddlist/README.md

 * Allow the User to Replace An Object at a Particular Index of the List with Another
 * Allow the User to Get An Object To The List By Index
 * Allow the User to Remove An Object By Index
-* Allow the User to Remove An Object By Value (Removing the first instance of the Object)
 * Allow the User to Get The Number of Elements in the List
-* Allow the User to Get An Object[] in proper sequence of the List
 * The List Can Only Allow for Non-Null Values to be Added to the List
 * There Must be a Default Constructor that Creates a New List
 * The List Must Preserve Insertion Order